APLMOOC/APLMOOC/docs/course/ch5/read.md

         1 10
         ```

-        The phrase ⍉⍪ can be used to turn a vector into a matrix.
+        The phrase ⍉⍪ can be used to turn a vector into a one-row matrix.

 ---